leewiscovitch/wiscobash/wiscobash/docs/openstack-rocky.md

 <https://docs.openstack.org/kolla-ansible/latest/user/quickstart.html>

-***SPOILER ALERT!!!*** absolutely nothing different from what we could tell...very curious, maybe they sued to deviate?
+***SPOILER ALERT!!!*** absolutely nothing different from what we could tell...very curious, maybe they used to deviate?

 ## post os install